||Do trends in the use of detention vary by offense?

 - Juvenile courts sometimes hold youth in secure detention facilities during court processing of their case.
 Depending on the State's detention laws, the court may decide detention is necessary to ensure the juvenile's appearance at subsequent court hearings, to protect the community from the juvenile, or to secure the juvenile's own safety.
 Detention may also be ordered for the purpose of evaluating the juvenile.

-- The likelihood of detention for juveniles was lower in 2011 than in 1985 for person and public order offense cases and about the same for property offense cases.
+- The likelihood of detention for juveniles was lower in 2012 than in 1985 for public order offense cases and about the same for person and property offense cases.

-Adapted from Juvenile Court Statistics 2011 (forthcoming).
-Pittsburgh, PA: National Center for Juvenile Justice.
+Data Source: National Juvenile Court Data Archive.
+National Center for Juvenile Justice.
+Pittsburgh, PA.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home